 Even under normal circumstances, losing track of a pet can be distressing.
-Losing a pet immediately before, during or after a natural disaster amplifies that heartbreak and stress.
+Losing a pet immediately before, during, or after a natural disaster amplifies that heartbreak and stress.
 Keep in mind, the number of missing pets usually increases significantly after a natural disaster.
-Your best chance for a happy reunion is keeping updated photos of your pet on your phone, having them microchipped, and providing contact information on their collar.
+Your best chance for a happy reunion is keeping updated photos of your pet on your phone, having your pets microchipped, and providing contact information on their collar.

 During and immediately following a disaster, you may want to keep your pet inside and/or leashed more frequently than normal.
 A runaway pet is often responding to the anxiety and stress of an unfamiliar situation.
 Anything you can do to minimize that stress can help keep your pet safely by your side.